urosevic/stock-quote/readme.txt

 == Description ==

-*IMPORTANT NOTICE*
-Google in September 2017 completely abandoned free stock API we used for Stock Quote plugin.
-That is reason why plugin does not work anymore.
-We'll try to find other stock resource allowed by wordpress.org rules and update plugin.
-If you have any advise or example of free stock API, feel free to contact us at https://urosevic.net/c/

-A simple and easy configurable plugin that allows you to insert inline stock quotes with stock price information (data provided by Google Finance).
+A simple and easy configurable plugin that allows you to insert inline stock quotes with stock price information (data provided by AlphaVantage.co).
 Insertion is enabled by shortcode.

 Stock Quote is simplified, static inline variation of [Stock Ticker](https://wordpress.org/plugins/stock-ticker/) plugin.

+**Multisite WordPress is not supported jet**

 = Features =
 * Configure default stock symbol that will be displayed by shortcode if no symbol provided
 * Configure default presence of company as Company Name or as Stock Symbol
 * Configure global colours for unchanged quote, negative and positive changes
-* Tooltip for quote item display company name, exchange market and last trade date/time
+* Tooltip for quote item display company name, exchange market and last trade date/time (if available)
 * Define custom names for companies to be used instead symbols
-* Plugin uses native WordPress function to get and cache data from Google Finance for predefined duration of time
+* Plugin uses native WordPress function to get and cache data from AlphaVantage.co API for predefined duration of time

 For feature requests or help [send feedback](https://urosevic.net/wordpress/plugins/stock-quote/ "Official plugin page") or use support forum on WordPress.